 Recall that early this year in April, KuCoin Labs first announced a $50 million fund, advertising the investment arm as an incubation program for emerging crypto projects.
 KuCoin Labs has over 50 projects in its portfolio, including Ankr, MultiVAC, Arweave, CertiK, OneLedger, and LUKSO.

 Following a $280 million attack on its crypto exchange last year, some people may be hesitant about using KuCoin’s network.
-The majority of the stolen cash, on the other hand, has since been restored.
+On the other hand, the majority of the stolen cash has since been restored.

 “Establish a more private and secure Metaverse environment based on Web 3.0.”